mikantlin/quartz-journey-wreathed-in-ash/content/Session Logs/Session 01.md

 * The party enter and find a simple cottage.
 A sign reads "Do not disturb the cats", so obviously Ravaria and Dirge mess with the ghost cats
 * We entered a forest of blood and gore.
 We managed to find our way through, avoiding a chimera, and found Shtriga Nonna and the undead creature
 * We killed her and the creature, freeing the woman's son: a kobold.
 Victorious, we head back towards Grey Town...
+# TL;DR
+- The party meets through various ways
+- We fight the Order of Falling Ash who burn down a temple in Grey Town
+- We fight and kill a powerful hag and a creature that is corrupting the people of Grey Town

+^session-tldr